kerta1n/tank-convert/README.md

 ### Remote Control Options

-**⚠️ Important:** In order to control your Fire Stick, your remote will need to have a Power button, otherwise the gen1 remote will not show up while trying to pair.
+**⚠️ Important:** In order to control your Fire Stick, your remote will need to have a Power button, otherwise the Gen 1 remote will not show up while trying to pair.
 This is due to older remotes using WiFi Direct, while newer ones use Bluetooth.

 **Alternative control methods:**
 - USB-OTG hub with keyboard and mouse